mzak1wan/PC-nodes/README.md

 # PC-NODEs
 ## Physically Consistent Neural Ordinary Differential Equations

 This repository will gater the code and data of PC-NODEs, a paper submitted to the [IFAC 2023 conference](https://www.ifac2023.org/).
+It will be made open source upon acceptance to the conference.

 ## Authors
 Muhammad Zakwan, Loris Di Natale, Bratislav Svetozarevic, Philipp Heer, Colin Jones, and Giancarlo Ferrari Trecate